 It can be gleaned that all agriculture teachers have a status of "knowledgeable" with a weighted mean value of 3.28 in the different statements, which means that teachers are knowledgeable in applying and integrating concepts or lesson content to their students.

-The results for teachers' Technological, Pedagogical, and Content Knowledge (TPACK) in teaching agriculture-related fields, all the domains of TPACK: Teachers have a status of 'knowledgeable' in technological knowledge, pedagogical knowledge and content knowledge.
-But their weighted mean values are different; the highest weighted mean value was 3.55 for technological knowledge, 3.52 for pedagogical knowledge, and the lowest was 3.28 for content knowledge.
+The results for teachers' Technological, Pedagogical, and Content Knowledge (TPACK) in teaching agriculture-related fields, all the domains of TPACK: Teachers have a status of 'knowledgeable' in technological knowledge, pedagogical knowledge, and content knowledge.
+However, their weighted mean values are different; the highest weighted mean value was 3.55 for technological knowledge, 3.52 for pedagogical knowledge, and the lowest was 3.28 for content knowledge.
 While the results were significant.
 The implications for teacher training are yet to be explored.

-This means that teachers of agriculture have different and diverse technological, pedagogical and content knowledge.
+This means that teachers of agriculture have different and diverse technological, pedagogical, and content knowledge.
 In addition, teachers have more knowledge in technological knowledge than pedagogical and content knowledge.

 The results of this study were similar to the research of Jalani et al. (2021) where PK and TK have the highest scores and CK has the lowest scores.
 Similarly, teachers perceived the highest increment in TK and the smallest for CK, as in Gozali et al.'s (2023) study.
 In addition, in the study of Bingimlas (2018) most teachers were found to be ranged from the average on CK and high on PK, which also the results of the present study.
 Mishra & Koehler's Technological Pedagogical Content Knowledge (TPACK) Theory (2006) further explained that teachers' knowledge is classified into three areas: pedagogical, technological, and content knowledge.